Rectilinear Planarity of Partial 2-Trees: Independent-Parallel Partial 2-Trees

-\myparagraph{P-nodes.} For a P-node $\nu$, $\Sigma^+_{\nu,\rho}$ can be computed in $O(1)$ time, independent of~$\rho$.
-We treat separately the case of a P-node with three children (Lemma~\ref{le:timeP3}) and the case of a P-node with two children (Lemma~\ref{le:timeP2}).
+\paragraph{P-nodes.} For a P-node $\nu$, $\Sigma^+_{\nu,\rho}$ can be computed in $O(1)$ time, independent of~$\rho$.
+We treat separately the case of a P-node with three children (\cref{le:timeP3}) and the case of a P-node with two children (\cref{le:timeP2}).